How to restore Apple Music library and never lose it again

 Apple Music servers are down

-2. See if there’s a green or red light next to Apple Music
+2. See if there’s a green or red light next to Apple Music.

 Even if the Apple Music server is down, it should be back online within a few minutes.
+Also, check out this: how to fix Apple Music is not working issue.

 Not enough available storage on Mac